-- 3.5 Draft examination papers need to be prepared well in advance of the examination and will be sent to the External Examiner for comment/final approval.
-The specific regulations for timescales for these processes will be followed in accordance with the University of Plymouth guidelines. - 3.6 When designing assessments, staff will consider the deadline and schedules for assessments across the level. - 3.7 Assignment deadlines and return dates will be established at the start of the academic year in consultation with the Programme Leader and Programme Team, who are required to produce a balanced assignment schedule for issue to students via Moodle and all relevant academic staff.
-It is essential that marking schedules, and therefore assignment deadlines, are carefully planned so as to avoid excessive 'bunching' for students and staff. - 3.8 Module/Unit Tutors will not change the deadlines published in the assignment schedule without the agreement of the Programme Leader. - 3.9 Updated and approved copies of assignment schedules will be published to the students via Moodle.
+- 2.3.
+Programme induction should include information on assessment practices and understanding marking criteria. - 2.4.
+Coursework assignments should ideally be designed at the beginning of the year.
+Module/Unit guides should give precise details of each assignment, including length/workload equivalence, format, style, weighting, submission deadline, resources available, learning outcomes tested, clear assessment criteria and the referencing protocol in line with the approved Module/Unit Specification. - 2.5.
+Draft examination papers need to be prepared well in advance of the examination and will be sent to the External Examiner for comment/final approval.
+The specific regulations for timescales for these processes will be followed in accordance with the University of Plymouth guidelines. - 2.6.
+When designing assessments, staff will consider the deadline and schedules for assessments across the level. - 2.7.
+Assignment deadlines and return dates will be established at the start of the academic year in consultation with the Programme Leader and Programme Team, who are required to produce a balanced assignment schedule for issue to students via College VLE and all relevant academic staff.
+It is essential that marking schedules, and therefore assignment deadlines, are carefully planned so as to avoid excessive 'bunching' for students and staff. - 2.8.
+Module/Unit Tutors will not change the deadlines published in the assignment schedule without the agreement of the Programme Leader. - 2.9.
+Updated and approved copies of assignment schedules will be published to the students via College VLE.

-4. Assessment Feedback and Return of Assessed Work
+3. Assessment Feedback and Return of Assessed Work Principles:

-Principles: